drips-network/docs/docs/for-developers/technical-overview.md

 In the following sections, we'll dive deeper into each of the different components of Drips and explain the role that each one plays.

-Before diving in however, an important point we would like to make is that Drips is entirely modular and there is no requirement for users to interact with the components in the way they are arranged above.
+Before diving in, it’s important to point out that Drips is entirely modular and there is no requirement for users to interact with the components in the way they are arranged above.
 For example, the Drips Webapp is offered only as a reference implementation and users are free to create their own web apps or even interact with the smart contracts directly using transactions issued directly using Etherscan or similar tools.
 Similarly, there is nothing to stop users from querying the Radicle/Drips subgraph and IPFS files using any applications or tools they desire.
+By designing Drips in this way, the goal of our team has been to build and offer the most flexible and powerful open protocol for recurring token streams and crowd-sourced fundraising of any kind.
+With that in mind, our hope is that many future apps, protocols and tools will be able to build on the Drips protocol.

-By designing Drips in this way, the goal of our team has been to build and offer up the world's most flexible and powerful open protocol for recurring payments and fundraising of any kind.
-With that in mind, our hope is that many future apps, protocols and tools will be able to build on Drips and use it to empower solutions we can't even imagine today.
+By designing Drips in this way, the goal of the Drips team has been to build and offer up the world's most flexible and powerful open protocol for recurring funding and fundraising of any kind.
+With that in mind, our hope is that many future apps, protocols and tools will be able to build on Drips.

 ## Accounts and Balances